Applications for the 2020 cycle are now open. Apply now!

 - The contest is open to English-speaking journalists working in Africa for print, broadcast and online news media.
 Applicants must have no more than 10 years of journalism experience.

-- Applicants must submit one published story that reflects top-notch storytelling about an important issue.
+- Applicants must submit one published piece that uses top-notch reporting to capture stories of modern Africa.
 The submission can be a feature story; an in-depth, investigative or explanatory piece; or a multimedia report or documentary.

 - A copy of the published story or broadcast clip must be submitted in English.
 Works in other languages must include English translations.